C++ Program To Write Your Own atoi()

 String value = 12546 Integer value = 12546 String value = GeeksforGeeks Integer value = 0

-Now let’s understand various ways in which one can create there own atoi() function supported by various conditions:
+Now let’s understand various ways in which one can create their own atoi() function supported by various conditions:

 Approach 1: Following is a simple implementation of conversion without considering any special case.